vb64/gae-openid/README.md

 where request, response are the standard django objects, and openid_url is a auth data from wargaming.

-2.Include library urls handlers and your function from step 1 into your url.py.
+**2.** Include library urls handlers and your function from step 1 into your url.py.

 For example:

 ```
 urlpatterns = patterns('',